kuma35/thinking-forth-translate/chapter5.rst

 Sometimes you’ll think of an adequate word for a definition, but it doesn’t feel quite right.
 It may be months later before you realize that you fell short of the mark.
-In the Roman numeral example in :doc:`chapter4` one-less-than the next symbol’s value.
+In the Roman numeral example in :doc:`Chapter Four<chapter4>` one-less-than the next symbol’s value.
 My first choice was ``4-0R-9``.
 That’s awkward, but it was much later that I thought of ``ALMOST``.